open-electrons/home/content/terminology/terms-and-definitions.md

 ksdzr sld whebgd sjuegdfös dfkwehgfd.

 **OCPP** - **O**pen **C**harge **P**oint **P**rotocol

+TODO, This is a test to be documented some content and to verify some fknajkgh jhzgsjgdfdjh jhgjd khgse k kjhds kjhku skjehku chkhsd foklhjslksd cjlihjsd dcfkuhskdfh lkihkhkjhs khskjdgf lwiezrg chkwkefbc aldgfbsdc ksdzr sld whebgd sjuegdfös dfkwehgfd.

+**Open-ADR**
+Open-ADR (Open Automated Demand Response) is a two-way, open, and secure information sharing mechanism that enables automatic demand response (DR) operations that assist balance grid supply and demand or reducing excessive power bills.
+During DR events, this protocol guarantees that dynamic pricing and reliability signals are sent equally between utility companies, system operators, and energy management and control systems.
+Aggregated EV charging loads have a high potential for DR value and will most likely be well-integrated into contemporary smart grids.

+The Open-ADR Alliance promotes the development and implementation of Open-ADR standards.

+**OSCP** - **O**pen **S**mart **C**harging **P**rotocol

 TODO, This is a test to be documented some content and to verify some fknajkgh jhzgsjgdfdjh jhgjd khgse k kjhds kjhku skjehku chkhsd foklhjslksd cjlihjsd dcfkuhskdfh lkihkhkjhs khskjdgf lwiezrg chkwkefbc aldgfbsdc